hermangroup/docs/wallets/electrum/send-receive.rst

 clipboard.
 Optionally enter a **Description** for to appear in your transaction history, followed by the **Amount** to be sent.
 The total amount of the transaction is the sum of the sent amount and transaction fee, which is calculated automatically.
-Dash Electrum issues a warning if the total transaction amount exceeds the wallet balance.
+Historia Electrum issues a warning if the total transaction amount exceeds the wallet balance.

 .. figure:: img/send.png
    :width: 400px

-   Transaction ready to send in Dash Electrum wallet
+   Transaction ready to send in Historia Electrum wallet

 The wallet will request your password, then broadcast the transaction to the network and display a confirmation dialog with your transaction ID.